Status w ramach Rozporządzenia UE w sprawie ujawniania informacji związanych ze zrównoważonym rozwojem w sektorze usług finansowych (SFDR)

 A. Podsumowanie

-The Fund promotes climate change mitigation and support for the UNGC principles (which cover matters including human rights, labour, corruption, and environmental pollution, avoid investments in sovereign issuers that have not ratified the Paris Agreement, and avoids investments in certain activities with the potential to cause harm to human health and wellbeing.
+The Fund promotes climate change mitigation and support for the UNGC principles (which cover matters including human rights, labour, corruption, and environmental pollution and avoids investments in certain activities with the potential to cause harm to human health and wellbeing.
+The Fund also leverages a proprietary ESG framework, utilising both third party data and proprietary insights, that incorporates at least 20 metrics across environmental, social, and governance factors to produce country-level ESG ratings ranging from AAA to CCC.
+To encourage the adoption of better environmental and/or social practices the Fund will only invest in sovereign issuers rated B or higher.
 The Fund does not use a reference benchmark to attain its environmental or social characteristics.
 In addition, the Fund invests a minimum of 10% of its net asset value in sustainable investments.

 This Fund seeks a combination of capital and income returns through exposure to a broad range of global fixed income asset classes.
 The exclusionary screens are implemented on both a pre and post trade basis enabling the sub investment advisor to block any proposed transactions in an excluded security and identify any changes to the status of holdings when third-party data is periodically updated.
 The binding elements of the investment strategy described below are implemented as exclusionary screens within the Investment Manager’s order management system utilising third-party data provider(s) on an ongoing basis.
 One binding element is not included as an exclusionary screen within the order management system, this is “the corporate bond portion of the Fund will aim to have a lower carbon intensity than its relevant reference universe on a monthly basis”.
 This commitment is monitored on a monthly basis by comparing the carbon intensity number of the portfolio and its relevant reference universe as calculated by a third-party data provider.

 The Investment Manager uses specific screens to help achieve some of the promoted characteristics.
 For example- to promote climate change mitigation, screens are applied to avoid investment in certain high carbon activities, and it is expected that this will result in the fund having a lower carbon profile.
 Another example is that to promote support for the UNGC Principles, screens are applied so that the Fund does not invest in issuers that are in breach of the UNGC Principles based on third party data and/or internal research.
 The Investment Manager applies screens to exclude direct investment in corporate issuers based on their involvement in certain activities.
 Specifically, issuers are excluded if they derive more than 10% of their revenue from oil and gas generation and production, oil sands extraction, shale energy extraction, thermal coal extraction and power generation, Arctic oil and gas extraction, tobacco, fur, adult entertainment, gambling or controversial weapons.
 Issuers are also excluded if they are deemed to have failed to comply with the UNGC Principles (which cover matters including human rights, labour, corruption, and environmental pollution).
-Further, the Investment Manager uses a pass/fail test to determine investments which are deemed sustainable investments, meaning that each holding must meet all three of the requirements below:
+The Investment Manager leverages a proprietary ESG framework, utilising both third party data and proprietary insights, that incorporates at least 20 metrics across environmental, social, and governance factors to produce country-level ESG ratings ranging from AAA to CCC.
+To encourage the adoption of better environmental and/or social practices the Fund will only invest in sovereign issuers rated B or higher.

 Część fundusz oparta na obligacjach korporacyjnych będzie dążyła do uzyskania niższej intensywności emisji dwutlenku węgla niż jej otoczenie referencyjne w skali miesiąca.